 Christians are praying for the wrong things-

-Okay, I totally get that it’s not my job to judge other people’s prayers.
-I also get that it makes me something of a jerk that I do sometimes judge other people’s prayers (sorry).
-That being said, I don’t get why when we gather together corporately we are praying for things that don’t really matter in the grand scheme of eternity (the health of our pets, good weather for vacations, our own prosperity, etc..).
+Okay.
+I totally get it’s not my job to judge other people’s prayers.
+I also get it makes me something of a jerk that I do sometimes judge other people’s prayers (sorry).
+That being said, I don’t get why when we gather together corporately we are praying for things that don’t really matter in the grand scheme of eternity (the health of our pets, good weather, our own prosperity, etc..).
 There is nothing wrong or sinful about praying for personal needs (even trivial needs).
 However, those types of prayers should never be the sum total of all our prayers, and we should pray about more critical needs anytime we pray together in groups.